 You managed to find early adopters for your startup, now what?

-You can use the good ol’ telephone to reach out, connect via InMail (LinkedIn), direct messages (Twitter) or through Quora’s messaging system, but chances are, email will be your best bet.
+You can use the good ol’ telephone to reach out, connect via InMail (LinkedIn), direct messages (Twitter) or through Quora’s messaging system, but chances are, cold emails will be your best option.

-Depending on how much research you do, the quality of your email template and the industry you target, you may be able to convert as many as 30% of your cold emails into interviews.
-To help you achieve those results, I created the following guide.
+Do cold emails work?
+Depending on how much research you do, the quality of your email templates, and the industry you’re targeting, you may be able to convert as many as 30% of your cold emails into interviews.
+To help you achieve those results, I created the following cold email guide:

 Here’s How I Get Customer Interviews with Cold Emails:

 Gone are the days trying to guess email patterns on Google.
-With dozens of tools at your disposal, finding email addresses shouldn’t be a challenge anymore.
+With dozens of tools at your disposal, finding email addresses and building a list shouldn’t be a challenge anymore.

 Here’s how I use Clearbit Connect to find email addresses: